amksperling/RailGunDuckies/README.md

 # CS 559 Project 1: Rail Gun Duckies
 ### Adam Sperling and Jacob Hanshaw

-## Program Features
+## Required Program Features

 - All required modes and features specified:

+	- The duck and gun are drawn using GL Display Lists

 	- Beauty Modes for the duck, gun an balloon
-		- All objects are properly lit with one white light
+		- All objects are properly lit with one white light.
-		- All objects slowly rotate in order to be easily observed
+		- All objects slowly rotate in order to be easily observed.

 	- Manual and automated game modes
 		- Three different camera modes: fixed, following, and first person
 			- The duck does not render in first person mode